Parents choose gender selection for family balancing or medical reasons

 Our Virginia fertility center provides state-of-the-art treatment

-Gender selection and family balancing are personal decisions made for a variety of reasons.
+Family balancing is a personal decision made for a variety of reasons.
 Dr. Fady Sharara, our experienced and knowledgeable reproductive endocrinologist and our Virginia fertility center staff will be here for you during every step of the process, from our first meeting until your gender selection is complete.

 If you’re looking for technological excellence in a warm, boutique setting from a nationwide leader in infertility treatment, contact us.